dpawlows/Foundations-of-Scientific-Computing/course-info/installingPython.rst

 ----------------------------

-Test that Anaconda´s *package manager* called ``conda`` works by opening a command prompt as a admin user (http://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/) and running the command ``conda --version``.
-If the command returns a version number of conda (e.g. ``conda 4.5.9``) everything is working correctly.
+Test that Anaconda´s *package manager* called ``conda`` works by opening any Windows command prompt program (Command Prompt, Powershell, Anaconda Command Prompt, Anaconda Powershell Prompt should all work!) and running the command ``conda --version``.
+If the command returns a version number of conda (e.g. ``conda 24.11.0``) everything is working correctly.

 Testing the install: Mac